 The spare Tanzanite materials are taken back to laboratories by companies.
 These materials are tested to see if they can be heated to become high-quality gemstones.
 There are also some minerals that might be found with the Tanzanite stone.
 Here at Tanzanite Experience, we keep these minerals on display in our museum to educate people about everything Tanzanite.

-Tanzania is the world’s largest producer of tanzanite.
+Tanzania is the world’s largest and only producer of tanzanite.
 These rare gem deposits are known to be confined to a few square miles of land in northern Tanzania and it is the only gemstone which has a large growing popularity and a limited known supply.

 You can take a look at the below video (from min 3:30) to see how tanzanite mining is carried out in real life.